bherbruck/simple_tracker/README.md

 Track multiple objects using just x, y coordinates!

-simple_tracker is a simple cemtrpod object tracker and requires no external dependencies other than the Python standard library.
+simple_tracker is a simple, generic centroid object tracker and requires no external dependencies other than the Python standard library.
 It is originally designed to count and track objects on [OpenMV](https://openmv.io/) MicroPython boards and will see future use with opencv-python on Raspberry Pi.

 ## In action